West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 - This season, the Jayhawks have an ATS record of 3-7 in their 10 games as an underdog of 15.5 points or more.

-- Kansas' games this season have hit the over on six of 10 set point totals (60%).
+- Kansas' games this year have gone over the total in six out of 10 opportunities (60%).

-- Kansas is 2-1 against the spread and 1-2 overall in games when it scores more than 24 points.
+- Kansas is 2-1 against the spread and 1-2 overall when the team notches more than 24 points.

 - The Jayhawks collect 27.6 fewer yards per game (323.3) than the Mountaineers give up (350.9).

-- The Jayhawks have turned the ball over one more time (11 total) than the Mountaineers have forced a turnover (10) this season.
+- This year the Jayhawks have turned the ball over 11 times, one more than the Mountaineers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.